dnguyen800/jekyll-TeXt-theme/_gadgets/smart-displays.md

 The Lenovo Smart Display was the first decent Google Assistant-powered smart display to be released, but with the recent pivot of Android Things platform, the future of the display looks grim.
 Despite having some useful features like Chromecast Built-in, and a quality display, speaker and microphones, app support is limited and unlikely to come in the future.
 No developer is going to work on a platform for smart displays only when there are other platforms supporting a wider variety of devices.

-There have been some fire sales going on for this 10” display—selling for as low as $120, which is not bad for a nice digital photo frame and speaker.
-As long as you expect it to be a voice assistant and not much more, then that price is a steal.
+There have been some fire sales going on for this 10” display—selling for as low as $120, which is not bad for a nice digital photo frame and quality speakers.
+As long as you expect the Lenovo display to be a voice assistant and not much more, then that price is a steal.
 It is a fully functional Chromecast—it works with video and audio apps, including multi-room audio with Google Home speakers.

 #### The Problems

+I initially had Wi-Fi issues where the display would lose connection and force me to run the setup process again, but I learned the root cause of the issue was with the refurbished TP-Link Onhub router I used.
+Once I replaced it with a Google Wifi point, I no longer had any trouble streaming videos or maintaining a consistent connection on the display.

 I bought this display with the intention to use as a cooking assistant.
 Setting timers, doing conversion, and reading recipes.
 It was annoying to say “Okay Google, next step” for every single recipe step.
 Recipes from lesser known blog sites don’t work, and I have no other way to load my private collection of recipes.
 As a kitchen assistant, it could definitely be better.

 #### Installation and Smart Home Integration